 Muskrats are unique, semi-aquatic rodents named for the musky smell and rat-like appearance.
-They're known mostly for their destructive burrowing baits in ponds, streams and dams, but there's more to these large wetland-dwelling mammals.
+They're known mostly for their destructive burrowing in ponds, streams and dams, but there's more than this to these large wetland-dwelling mammals.
 Below, learn all about muskrats, including interesting facts and important habits that can help you control their damage.

 General Muskrat Facts